-Communication, Performing Arts, and the Media-

-Philadelphia was the birthplace of many publications and served as the center of publishing in the early national period.
+Communication, Performing Arts, and the Media - Philadelphia was the birthplace of many publications and served as the center of publishing in the early national period.
 By 1840 Pennsylvania was the home of more newspapers than any other state.
-In the 1900s economic pressures forced many newspapers and magazines into bankruptcy, failure, or consolidation.
-Today most cities have only one newspaper, although Philadelphia and Pittsburgh continue to support several dailies.
+In the first half of the twentieth century, economic pressures forced many newspapers and magazines into bankruptcy, failure, or consolidation, but all county seats and most manufacturing communities were well served daily by reasonably accurate newspaper service.

 Telegraph and telephone spread rapidly after the Civil War.
 Following Samuel Morse's development of the telegraph in the 1840s, the state was interlaced by a network of telegraph lines.
 Alexander Graham Bell's telephone was first demonstrated publicly at the Philadelphia Centennial Exhibition in 1876.
 By the end of the century, the telephone had become universal.
 Pennsylvanian Daniel Drawbaugh claimed to have invented a working telephone ten years before Bell, but his claim did not hold up in patent litigation.
-The Commonwealth now has thousands of miles of telegraph and telephone lines and almost 10 million telephones.

-Pennsylvania played a key role in the development of a major twentieth century contribution to the dissemination of ideas and information - the radio.
+Pennsylvania played a key role in the development of a major twentieth-century contribution to the dissemination of ideas and information - the radio.
 The first commercial broadcast station in the world was KDKA in Pittsburgh, which started daily schedule broadcasting on November 2, 1920.
 The first church service broadcast by radio occurred on KDKA a year later, and the first public address by radio was made by Herbert Hoover at the Duquesne Club in Pittsburgh in 1921.
 Radio quickly became a fixture in most homes, but lost its dominance in the broadcasting market with the advent of television in the 1950s.

 Philadelphia, which had been the theatrical capital of America before 1830, continued to be a leader in music publishing and piano manufacture and was the birthplace of American opera.
 Edwin Forest, Joseph Jefferson, the Drews, and the Barrymores were important stage actors in the late 1800s and the early 1900s.
-The first all-motion-picture theater in the world was opened on Smithfield Street in Pittsburgh on J une 19, 1905, by John P. Harris and Harry Davis.
+The first all-motion-picture theater in the world was opened on Smithfield Street in Pittsburgh on June 19, 1905, by John P. Harris and Harry Davis.
 The term "nickelodeon" was coined there.
-The Warner brothers began their careers in western Pennsylvania.
+The Warner brothers, who would become major Hollywood movie producers, began their careers in western Pennsylvania.

-Education-The major elements of our contemporary educational system evolved during this period.
+Education - The major elements of our contemporary education system evolved during this period.
 The public common schools gained such respect that they received special treatment in the state constitution of 1874.
-There, an annual appropriation of \$1,000,000 was guaranteed for education of all children above age six, a figure 24 percent higher than any previous appropriation and an announcement of what a major financial burden schools would be in the future.
+An annual appropriation of \$1,000,000 was guaranteed for education of all children above age six, a figure 24 percent higher than any previous appropriation and an announcement of what a major financial burden schools would be in the future.
 The system was tightened up: sectarian schools would no longer be supported, school district indebtedness was limited, the state superintendent was renamed Superintendent of Public Instruction, he was exempted from partisan removal, and laws concerning school management and school buildings were required to apply to all school districts.
 In 1895, compulsory attendance became the law, although resistance and evasion persisted for many years.
 In the same year, every school district was authorized to operate a public secondary or high school, and in 1903 districts still without high schools had to pay for their resident children to attend a high school in another district.
 From the late nineteenth century through the first decades of the twentieth century, rivalry between secondary schools that were academies and the high schools was rampant.
 Academy backers insisted that upper grade education was not intended for all adolescents.
 Public high schools eventually prevailed.
-As high school standards improved, many families decided they could not afford to pay both academy tuition and mandatory school district taxes.
+As high school standards improved, many families decided not to pay both academy tuition and school district taxes.